duneroadrunner/SaferCPlusPlus/README.md

     }
 ```

 the local variable `v1` is used after it has been allocated, but before its constructor has been executed.
 In theory, the library's elements could attempt to detect use-before-construction at run-time, but this kind of bug is probably quite rare and probably more appropriately addressed by a static tool, like the lifetime checker, or frankly, the compiler itself.
+(Same goes for variables with static or thread_local storage if you're using those.)

 While we can generally ensure that the `this` pointer remains valid in constructors/destructors, we cannot do the same for native reference parameters.
 This means that technically, without a lifetime checker, the safety of (user-defined) constructors which take native reference parameters, like copy and move constructors, cannot be ensured.